kiwiozy/NCC/docs/Email/MULTI_ACCOUNT_SUPPORT.md

 ## 📋 Overview

-Nexus Core Clinic's Gmail integration now supports **full multi-account functionality**, allowing you to connect multiple Gmail accounts and choose which account to send each email from.
+WalkEasy Nexus's Gmail integration now supports **full multi-account functionality**, allowing you to connect multiple Gmail accounts and choose which account to send each email from.
 Emails appear in the **correct account's Sent folder**, not just the primary account.

 **Version**: 2.0.0+
 **Status**: ✅ Fully Implemented & Working